ga4gh/cat-vrs/schema/defs/vod/CanonicalVariationDescriptor.rst

       - Limits
       - Description
    *  - id
-      - `CURIE <core.json#/$defs/CURIE>`_
+      - string
       - 0..1
       - The 'logical' identifier of the entity in the system of record, e.g. a UUID.
 This 'id' is  unique within a given system.
-The identified entity may have a different 'id' in a different  system.
+The identified entity may have a different 'id' in a different  system, or may refer to an 'id' for the shared concept in another system (e.g. a CURIE).
    *  - type
       - string
       - 1..1